j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 they don&#39;t change the relative positions of ui**.
 For such cases, you will probably need to do some tricks with windowed mode enabled, even if you plan to play in fullscreen.
-Check [this part](#using-windowed-mode-for-resolutions-with-varying-aspect-ratios) for more detailed explanation.
+Check [Ultrawide resolutions](#ultrawide-resolutions) for more detailed explanation.

 Assuming you&#39;ve decided which resolution to use, you have two choices: